 More than sex, Nymphomaniac is about what it means to be a bad person, or what it would take to be good.
 This is the question that underlies the conversation I had just left, never mind that in my case it was being raised in relation to revolution, not love.
 But unlike Lars’s savage soul-baring, even creative attempts at answering it with reference to revolution had all been disappointing.

-They were versions of the kind of good vs. evil narrative that seems expressly designed to deftly dodge the truth—statements of right and wrong, not grapplings with the fact that, if you want substance beyond the platitudes you already believe, you can’t know right from wrong in this way.
+They were versions of the kind of good vs. evil narrative that seems designed to dodge the truth—statements of right and wrong, not grapplings with the fact that, if you want substance beyond the platitudes you already believe, you can’t know right from wrong in this way.

 Technically sound though it is, Jehane Noujaim’s 2013 documentary The Square, for example, takes the by then dog-tired cliche that Arab Spring protesters are heroes fighting the good fight and grafts it onto otherwise undifferentiated news material.
 It does not deal with the fact that this is a battle fought on behalf of political Islam.
-It suggests both that the protesters will eventually win and that this would be a good thing: two very questionable hypotheses that nonetheless parrot a version of events that the global status quo had already stamped kosher:
+It suggests both that the protesters will eventually win and that this would be a good thing: two very questionable hypotheses parroting a version of events the global status quo had already stamped kosher:

 Notwithstanding the many-splendored terror resulting from Islamist power and influence, notwithstanding even the Islamists’ intention to establish an extra-national sectarian theocracy in place of the republic (so this version of events maintains), what the Arab Spring is about is democracy, human rights, and—the voice of Mel Gibson as William Wallace on horseback echoes gratingly in my head here—freedom.